 Managing screenshot storage

-To keep your screenshots organized, implement a simple storage manager:
+To keep your screenshots organized and manage storage efficiently:

 public class ScreenshotManager